Many of the listed recommended sites require you to register at no cost. Courses and CE credits are free unless otherwise noted.

 A CDC-funded group of 8 regional training centers that provides web-based and experiential courses on sexual health to prepare clinicians to discuss, diagnose, treat, manage, and prevent STDs; offers a Sexual Health eLearning Module, and a series of STD Update Webinars.
 Duration of courses vary from 1-3 hours to 1-4 days.
 Free and low cost CME and CNE available.

 Through self-study modules and board-review style questions, the website addresses the epidemiology, pathogenesis, clinical manifestations, diagnosis, management, and prevention of STDs.
-Developed by the University of Washington STD Prevention Training Center and the University of Washington, the website is funded by the CDC.
+Funded by a grant from the CDC for the National Network of STD Clinical Prevention Training Centers and developed by the University of Washington STD Prevention Training Center.
 Free CME and CNE available.